juxt/astro-website/src/pages/blog/tour.md

 ## Records as Documents

-For our toy logstore we want to store records as documents.
-Records look like this.
+For our log-store, we want to store records as documents.
+Records look like this:

 ```clojure
 {:topic "foo"